emanuele-f/PCAPdroid_res/README.md

 This repository contains binary resources for PCAPdroid.
+The resources are located into the specific branches.
 Having this separate repository helps keep the PCAPdroid repo git cleaner and smaller in size.

 The resources include: